DAIDE: Data and AI Driven Engineering

 • Empirical studies and experience reports about successful or unsuccessful applications of the aforementioned topics

-We encourage full paper (8 pages) and short paper (4 pages) submissions demonstrating the benefits and/or challenges with regards to the development, deployment and evolution of the technologies mentioned above – as well as the adoption and application of the practices, tools and techniques related to these.
+We encourage full paper and short paper submissions demonstrating the benefits and/or challenges with regards to the development, deployment and evolution of the technologies mentioned above – as well as the adoption and application of the practices, tools and techniques related to these.
 We welcome submissions providing empirical case study data to illustrate how companies approach this shift in development paradigms.

 Track Organizers